Injection Mold Runner Design

 In this article, we’ll discuss injection mold runner design, types, and shapes.
 These guidelines will help to optimize injection molding runner systems for specific manufacturing needs.

-What is an Injection Mold Runner System?
+What Is an Injection Mold Runner System?

 In injection molding, a runner is a pathway, or channel, that plays a pivotal role in delivering molten plastic from the injection molding machine’s nozzle to the mold cavities.
 It serves as a conduit, ensuring that the liquid plastic is distributed efficiently, filling the mold to create the desired parts.